Hero of the Times

-Hero of the Times is a Singaporean-Taiwanese wuxia television series based on legends about Fong Sai-yuk (Mandarin: Fang Shiyu), a Chinese folk hero and martial artist who lived during the Qing dynasty.
-It was co-produced by the Television Corporation of Singapore and Taiwan's China Television, directed by Hu Mingkai, and starred Chinese actor Vincent Zhao as Fang Shiyu.
+Hero of the Times is a Singaporean-Taiwanese wuxia television series based on legends about Fang Shiyu, a fictional Chinese folk hero and martial artist who lived during the Qing dynasty.
+It was co-produced by the Television Corporation of Singapore and Taiwan's China Television, directed by Hu Mingkai, and starred Vincent Zhao as Fang Shiyu.
 It was first aired in Singapore on TCS Eighth Frequency (now MediaCorp Channel 8) from late 1999 to early 2000.